-The Story of The National WWI Museum & Memorial
+The Story of The National WWI Museum & Liberty Memorial

 Post WWI Military Parade.
 Uniformed troops marching northward along Grand through a victory arch between 10th and 11th.
 Courtesy: MVSC.

-On November 11, 1918, the day the armistice was signed, Kansas City was in the midst of an influenza epidemic.
-Still, nearly 100,000 people flooded the streets of downtown for a victory parade.
-The city was primed to do something significant.
+On November 11, 1918, as the armistice was signed, Kansas City faced an influenza epidemic.
+Despite this, nearly 100,000 people filled the streets downtown for a victory parade, their gathering marking a fresh chapter in the city’s history.

 The Birth of a Monument